JonAbrams/SpaceAce/README.md

 ### Custom Actions (function)

 A custom action is a function that is passed to a space.
-It returns a wrapped function, when that is called, the action is called with a bunch of named parameters, they differ depending on whether the space represents an object or an array.
+It returns a wrapped function.
+When the wrapped function is called, the action is called with a bunch of named parameters (as the first actual parameter), they differ depending on whether the space represents an object or an array.
+The rest of the parameters are whatever is passed to the wrapped function whenever it's called.

 You can change a space as much as you like in a single action, but subscribers won't be notified until the action is done.